bruvellu/cephalic-furrow/3-text/furrow.md

 ## Figure 2

-![Coincidence of mitotic domains and germ band extension with ectopic folding.
-**a**, Representative positions of folding (black lines) in relation to mitotic domains (colored areas) in wildtype embryos and *btd* and *eve* mutants.
-Ectopic folds appear between mitotic domains and between the germ band and the mitotic domain 6 (MD6).
-While the position of ectopic folds vary between individual embryos, the MD2 phenotype was consistent in 4 and 3 independent experiments for *btd* (16 embryos) and *eve* (12 embryos), respectively.
-Scale bars = 50\ µm.
-**b**, Apical area of cells between the mitotic domains MD5 and MD7 (top) until the formation of a ectopic fold; folded area is highlighted at the last frame (4.6 min).
-The bottom panels show an annotated subset of non-dividing cells (orange) and dividing cells (blue).
-The apical area expansion was consistent in all embryos with mitotic domains.
-Scale bars = 20\ µm (approximated value since pixel sizes vary across the projection).
-**c**, Ectopic folding between MD6 and germ band (not visible) in a *btd* mutant.
-Mitotic expansions (double arrow) always precede ectopic folding (arrow), as quantified in **d**.
-Scale bar = 20\ µm.
-**d**, Timing of cephalic furrow (CF) formation relative to mitotic domain (MD) expansion.
-In wildtype (n = 16) and heterozygote embryos (n = 13, *btd* and *eve* combined), the cephalic furrow forms before mitotic domains (p < 0.001 and p = 0.002, respectively).
-In homozygote embryos (n = 10), the ectopic folds form after mitotic domains (p = 0.002).
-Asterisks indicate p < 0.05 in a two-sided Mann--Whitney *U* test between CF and MD timing.
-The box plot center depicts the median, the lower and upper hinges correspond to the first and third quartiles (25 and 75th percentiles), and the whiskers extend from the hinges until 1.5 times the inter-quartile range.
-**e**, Lateral view of sibling control and *btd* mutant showing the head--trunk (HT) and trunk--germ (TG) regions.
-The apical surface of cells at the TG, between MD6 and the tip of the germ band, exhibits a compressed profile.
-Only a subset of cephalic furrow mutants exhibit this phenotype as it depends on the timing and position of ectopic folding.
-Scale bars = 50\ µm.
-**f**, Strain rate analysis at the head--trunk (top) and trunk--germ (bottom) regions of *btd* heterozygotes (n = 3) and homozygotes (n = 3).
-Filled triangles indicate the beginning of cephalic furrow (CF), mitotic domains (MD), and ectopic folds (EF) formation.
-MD~i~ shows the initial metaphase expansion and MD~ii~ the moment of cell division during telophase.
-Empty triangles indicate the peaks of strain rate.
-Letters A--D show the exact frames from {!@fig:apical-strain}b.
-The measurements combine isotropic and anisotropic strain rate.
-The line data shows the mean predicted values from the regression with the shaded area representing the 95% confidence interval of the mean.
-**g**, Dynamics of trunk--germ tissues after laser cuts in wildtype embryos.
-We measured the distance between pairs of cell vertices over time in control (n = 3) and ablated embryos (n = 3).
-Tracks are color-coded for time.
-Solid white line represents the distance between vertices at one timepoint.
-Dashed white line shows the location of the cut.
-Performing the ablations consistently in different embryos was challenging; we only analyzed embryos where the vitelline envelope remained intact after the laser pulse.
-The plots show a smoothed local regression of the data with a shaded band indicating the 95% confidence interval for the mean trend.
-Scale bar = 20\ µm.
-](figures/Fig2.jpg){#fig:mitotic-strain width=80%}

-\newpage

-## Figure 3

 <!--**i**, Recoil velocity of laser ablations around the cephalic furrow at stage 6.
 The average recoil increases with time for early (n = 11), mid (n = 13), and late (n = 12) anterior cuts, while it increases between early (n = 7) and mid (n = 14) posterior cuts and decreases in the late stage (n = 10).
 The average recoil velocity is higher at shorter distances from the initiator cells (−20 and 20\ µm) and lower at greater distances (−40 and 40\ µm).
 In late stage 6, we detect recoil within 40\ µm anterior and posterior of the invagination.
 The center of the box plot depicts the median, the lower and upper hinges correspond to the first and third quartiles (25 and 75th percentiles), and the whiskers extend from the hinges until 1.5 times the inter-quartile range.-->

 ![Perturbation experiments *in vivo* using cephalic furrow mutants and wildtype embryos.